szoupanos/aiida_experiments/graphs_1.x_v2/README.md

 # aiida_benchmarks using AiiDA v1

-There are two different kinds of benchmarks that have been peformed.
+There are three different kinds of benchmarks that have been peformed.
-Benchmarks to measure speed gains and benchmarks to measure space gains.
+Benchmarks to measure speed gains, benchmark to measure the data transfered and benchmarks to measure storage space gains.
 All the benchmarks found below are based on the Django EAV version which is just before and after the conversion to AiiDA Django JSONB.
 This corresponds to commit 1956cfad8 for AiiDA Django EAV and a7c3ac4e4 of aiida/django_jsonb branch.